cosmos/developer-portal/academy/2-cosmos-concepts/7-multistore-keepers.md

 Better is to use a First-In-First-Out (FIFO) strategy, where fresh games are pushed back to the tail so that the head contains the next games to expire.

-To see how it can be implemented in the context of the Cosmos SDK, head to one of the links at the bottom of the page.
+To see how this can be implemented in the context of the Cosmos SDK, head to one of the links at the bottom of the page.

 **When to expire games**